Changes to our admission guidelines to 2023-2024 application cycle will be updated and published by February 2023.

-Physician Assistants (PAs) are health-care professionals who practice as part of a team with a physician.
-PAs exercise autonomy in decision-making and provide a wide range of diagnostic and therapeutic services with physician supervision.
-The role of the PA includes provision of primary and specialty care in medical and surgical practices located in rural, urban or suburban areas.
+PAs are medical professionals who diagnose illness, develop and manage treatment plans, prescribe medications, and often serve as a patient’s principal healthcare provider.
+With thousands of hours of medical training, PAs are versatile and collaborative.
+PAs exercise autonomy in decision-making and provide a wide range of diagnostic and therapeutic services including prescribing medication.
+The role of the PA includes provision of primary and specialty care in medical and surgical practices located in a variety of settings and geographic locations.
+PAs practice in every state and in every medical setting and specialty, improving healthcare access and quality.

-The Shenandoah University Physician Assistant (SUPA) Program is a graduate entry-level professional course of study enabling individuals who hold baccalaureate degrees to become PAs.
-The program is designed to prepare graduates for practice with emphasis on service to medically underserved populations and the team approach to the delivery of health care.
+The Shenandoah University Physician Assistant (SUPA) program is a graduate entry-level professional course of study enabling individuals who hold baccalaureate degrees to become PAs.
+The program is designed to prepare graduates for practice and the team approach to the delivery of healthcare.
 The program integrates graduate-level critical thinking and analysis, problem solving, scientific inquiry, self-directed learning and the effective use of modern technology for professional practice that includes elements of research, leadership, education and continued enhancement of the PA profession.

 Looking for more information on the PA profession and applying for admission?
 Check out the Physician Assistant Education Association’s (PAEA) main site and Pre-PA Student page where you’ll find a wealth of information about applying to PA programs, paying for school, CASPA, and much more.